Damian Wayne: Skills and abilities

-Appearance
+Background and appearance

+Damian is of White American, English, Scottish, French and English Ashkenazi Jewish heritage through his father Bruce, and Chinese and Arab heritage through his mother Talia.
+Damian’s father Bruce Wayne & paternal grandfather Thomas Wayne are from the Wayne family, one of the noble families that founded Gotham City, The Wayne’s have been established as originating in Britain before moving to the Americas during the colonial times.
+The Waynes are of White American heritage with English, Scottish & French origin, while Damian’s paternal grandmother Martha Wayne, before marrying into the Wayne family, was from the Kane family, also one of the founders of Gotham City & The Kanes are of White American heritage with English and English Ashkenazi Jewish origin.
+Damian’s maternal side of family, The al Ghul family, are of mixed Chinese and Arab heritage, Damian’s maternal grandfather Ra’s al Ghul is mix of Chinese/Arab heritage, he had his daughter Talia al Ghul with a woman named Melisande who was also ethnically Chinese-Arab, making Talia also half Chinese and half Arab.

 Concerning the character's artificial gestation in respect to the al Ghuls' notable idealization of Bruce Wayne as the optimal specimen in leading the League of Assassins, Damian Wayne is warranted to be notably depicted in bearing a stark resemblance to his father.

 After stealing Jason Todd's Robin tunic and mask from his memorial case, Damian's unofficial appearance as Robin was wearing them over his black and white League of Assassins bodysuit with a grayish hood and cape.
 He carried a pair of brass knuckles, which he incorporated as part of this costume, and would also carry a sword.

 After Dick Grayson officially sanctioned Damian's role as Robin, while a standard Robin tunic was retained, the bodysuit was replaced with a black survival suit, the grayish cape with a yellow "para-cape" which grants him a gliding capability, the black mask with a green one, a bulkier utility belt to carry more weapons and gadgetry, a black hood, and green gloves and flexible boots.

 In DC Rebirth, Damian's suit is modified.
 The gauntlets and boots are more armored and he has knee pads now.
 His cape is now black on the outside with the cape and hood having a yellow trim.
 His tunic is longer and has a yellow trim as well.

-After running away from Batman, Damian gets a brand new Robin suit in his solo series.
+After running away from Batman, Damian gets a brand-new Robin suit in his solo series.
 It differs greatly from most Robin suits.
 It’s entirely black and gray with a red trim around the knees, chest, and collar.
 The Robin logo is red with a black “R”.
 He retains his old black and yellow cape and green domino mask.

 As of age 13, Damian was short for his age and had few other markers of impending puberty.
-In Super Sons, it was a running joke that he was frequently mistaken as younger than ten-year-old Jon Kent.
+In Super Sons, it was a running joke that he was frequently mistaken as younger than 10-year-old Jon Kent.